LisaHuelsmann/CommentTo-LaMannaEtAl-Science/data/readme.md

 # Preparation of BCI data
-Hülsmann & Hartig
+Lisa Hülsmann & Florian Hartig
-February 14 2018
+February 15 2018

 This code was used to generate counts of conspecific and heterospecific adults and recruits from BCI data.